TomFahey/DTA-MSc-Project/docs/source/index.rst

 The aim of the project is to develop a DTA instrument that can be used in typical undegraduate labs, enabling students to analyse the behaviour of a reasonably broad range of polymers in response to heating.

-As a lower cost alternative to existing commercial instruments, the design makes extensive use of off-the-shelf parts, as well as FOSS, making it easy to build and maintain.
-These are used in conjunction with the provided PCB and control software to produce an integrated DTA system that is intuitive to use, like commercial instruments.

-Unlike commercial instruments, the design is open source, allowing users to inspect, modify and extend parts as they see fit, whether it be to improve performance, add new features and capabilities, or simply inspect/modify the code/recorded data to better suit their needs.
-..
-It also provides a platform for further development, having been designed with extensibility in mind, allowing for the easy integration of further features and capabilities.

 How to use the documentation:
 -----------------------------